The Need to Strengthen Government Schools in India

 3.2 Will people ever prefer government schools over private schools?

 Will an improvement in the quality of government schools be able to bring back parents/students who are attracted to or are using private schools in India?
 There is no clear evidence.
 However, we can see a few favourable signs in this regard.
 Among the middle-class (and not necessarily the upper middle-class) in urban India who may, or can afford, to send their children to reasonably well private schools, there is some attraction towards the Kendriya Vidyalayas (KVs), which are managed by the Government of India.
-If they can get admission in these schools, parents may prefer to send their children there.
+If they can get admission to these schools, parents may prefer to send their children there.
 The attraction of the KVs comes from the quality of teachers and lower fees (in addition to its affiliation to the CBSE).
 There are some popular government schools17 in Kerala which children from middle-class households attend.
 These examples show that when quality schooling is available in government schools, a significant section of those who otherwise prefer private schooling may be interested in using the former.
 Those who prefer private schooling are not doing it for the sake of private control of schools, but for what they perceive is provided in these schools.
 If the schooling provided in the KVs has been able to attract some sections of the middle-class, the quality that can attract more parents may not be that insurmountable to achieve.
 Will the government schools in different parts of India be in a position to improve their quality of education to this level, is the crucial issue.

 Brennan, R. L. (2006).
 Perspectives on the Evolution and Future of Educational Measurement.
 Educational Measurement (4th ed).
 American Council on Education and Praeger Publishers.
 1-16.